re-message/message/README.md

 # Message Standard

-This package defines the rules and formats for communication between clients and servers that are part of Relations Messenger.
+This package defines the rules and formats for communication between clients and servers that are part of [Re: Message][1].

-Standard based on JSON format and created to implement a [JSON-pure API][4].
+Standard based on JSON format and created to implement a [JSON-pure API][5].
 This package uses the `symfony/serializer` for encoding and decoding JSON.

-The `relmsg/client` and `relmsg/core` based on this standard.
+The `remessage/client` and `remessage/core` based on this standard.

 ## Requirements